SlickTech/slicksocket/README.md

 figure out how to make things work.
 The goal of Slicksocket is to remove the hussle away by providing a lightweight, easy to use modern C++ library.

-## What make Slicksocket stands out?
+## What make SlickSocket stands out?
 * Use latest C++ 11/14 standard.
 * Cross-platform.
 Easy to compile and use on Windows, Linux and Mac OS X.
 * Support HTTP/HTTPS and WebSocket.